lflynn21/visualHelper/README.md

 # visualHelper
-Raspberry Pi aid for people with visual impairments
+Raspberry Pi program to aid people with visual impairments